SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/ARCHITECTURE.md

 ### External task systems

 For time-sensitive items needing reminders, use external tools (calendar, Todoist) alongside.
-CAIRN tasks are for tracking and context, not notifications.
+Cairn tasks are for tracking and context, not notifications.

 ---